mazis0/Portfolio/README.md

 - Here is example [Automation report integration with testlink]().

 ### Automation Report Integration with Webhook Teams
-- Custom report send message to webhook teams, can customize the variable that can be send in webhook (example : Total scenario,total pass) the variable take from json report.
 - Here is [example for custom automation report integration with webhook](https://drive.google.com/file/d/17qnGnvkxlZmgXf_tW73aV4cY-h-bVJxo/view?usp=sharing).
-- Can customize in another webhook (ex : slack, discord) )
+- Can customize in another webhook (ex : slack, discord)